IMPORTANT: THIS IS A NON-PROFIT PROGRAM THAT HELPS CREATORS MAKE SOMETHING BRAND NEW. PLEASE DO NOT SUBMIT YOUR EXISTING PROJECTS.

 You will have until August 22 at 4 P.T. to upload the final file to your FilmFreeway profile.

 Make sure you follow us on social media and hashtag the announcement of your participation #projecttwenty1 so we can RT you!
 If you need help casting or crewing your project, just include the name of your town and need - we'll send it to our community of talented folks who want to help!

 Awards & Prizes are subject to change based on participation (films vs. animations vs. VR projects.)

 Best Short (Grand Prize)

 Best Sound Design

 *Award for participant who exhibits exemplary participation within the Project Twenty1 community.)

 The greatest reward of Project Twenty1 is a completed project.
-Think of it as National Novel Writing Month for film, animation, and VR.
+Think of it as National Novel Writing Month for media arts.
 The better your project is, the more opportunities Project Twenty1 can potentially get for it.